 To properly highlight your interpersonal skills you need to be more specific.

 - Superb Public Speaking and Content Writing Skills

 - Expert at Contract Negotiation

-By adding specifics it creates more context for your skills, and helps the hiring manager to get a better understanding of your actual abilities.
+By adding specifics, you give your skills more context and help the hiring manager get a better understanding of your actual abilities.

 That being said, it is still essential to prove your interpersonal skills by showcasing how you have used them in past jobs.

-The best place to include interpersonal skills on your resume is in your professional experience.
-The bullet points enable you to showcase your abilities through action rather than simply listing them.
+The best place to include interpersonal skills on your resume is in your work experience section.
+Your bullet points enable you to showcase your abilities through action rather than by simply listing them.

 Take a look at the two following examples that highlight various interpersonal skills: